MOVING HOUSE CHECKLIST

 13. Prepare a moving day essentials kit

-Have a bag of essentials for the day of the move.
+Have a bag of essentials for home moving day.
 Realising that an urgently needed phone charger is packed away somewhere you cannot easily access is a stress you can do without.
 Consider leaving out kettle, cups, coffee, keys, handbag, toilet roll and anything else you may require.
 Make sure it doesn't get accidentally packed away by the removal company.

 14. Leave a review